GeoMOER/FORCE/docs/units/_unit00/unit00-04_command_line_basics.md

 apt update
 ```

-Commands via sudo (superuser do). sudo allows you to run a command as root .
-This command will ask you for a password.
+Commands via sudo (superuser do). sudo allows you to run a command as root.
+This command will ask you for the password.

 ```
 apt install sudo # use if sudo is not available